 Agnes Treacy (Mrs James Harold) was born in Nenagh, Cо.
-Tipperary, the daughter of William Treacy of Fermanagh.
+Tipperary, the daughter of William Treacy of Fermanagh and Susanna Bourke of Limerick.
 She studied at the Royal Irish Academy of Music (Scholar), was a soprano singer, known chiefly as an interpreter of Oratorio.

 As a child, her parents sent her to the Royal Irish Academy of Music where she received her musical training.
 On the day she entered, the famous maestro, the late Mr. Joseph Robinson, tried her voice, and much to her surprise, took her under his own care, as she expected to be put in the junior classes.
 What she owed to his careful and kind tuition she could not over estimate.
 With him she studied oratorio, opera and classical music.
 His rare experience and genius were of invariable assistance to her in her studies, and his death was a great loss to music in this country.
 She also learned the violin, piano and declamation but only as an aid to singing.